Bizboard/arva-js/esdoc-res/tutorial.md

 All positioning and sizing done through decorators is hardware accelerated, so the programmer can comfortably know that the animations defined won't stress the browser unnecessarily.
 The decorator structure of Arva provides a natural solution for layout definition.
-In order to clarify why this is important, consider the example we covered in a previous section
+In order to clarify why this is important, we will revisit the example we covered in a previous section, with the animating hamburger icon:

 ![button](asset/button.gif)